 4. Emotional Connection

-The definition to this one is perhaps the most vague.
+The definition of this one is perhaps the most vague.
 When you have a good emotional connection with someone you’re dancing as one, almost reading each other’s minds.
-You’re feeling like there’s only the two of you in the room and nobody else.
-You don’t think about the steps anymore, instead you are creating art together.
-These are the best dances you’ll remember months or even years later.
+You feel as if there are only two of you in the room.
+You don’t think about the steps anymore, instead you create art together.
+These are the best dances that you tend to remember months or even years later.
 For non-dancers it might seem like a romantic connection, but it doesn’t have to be.

 As you can see, the word “connection” is used for something very material and physical like two body parts touching and something as obscure as dancing with someone on the same wavelength as you.
 Are there any other meanings for connection that I missed?
 Have you ever had good connection with someone when dancing and how did it feel?